The Long Arm (TV series): Production history

 The series was produced by Ron Beck and starred Robert Bruning, Sandy Harbutt, Lyndall Moor and Barbara Mason.
 Kenneth Goodlet and Tony Ward appeared in semi-regular roles.
 The series was criticised in the entertainment press for some excessively gory make-up on murder victims for its prime time slot.
-About a third of the episodes were directed by Colin Eggleston.
+Six of the episodes were directed by Colin Eggleston.

 Despite having top writers and guest actors, like Tony Morphett and Ron Randell, it failed to find an audience and media magnate Reg Ansett complained to his production crew about its lacklustre performance.

 After it was abruptly cancelled, Sandy Harbutt adapted an episode he had written into his cult-favorite 1974 biker action film Stone.
 Noted Australian filmmaker Simon Wincer got his start as a second unit director on this series before being scooped up by Crawfords to work on the more successful show Matlock Police, which Ansett ordered as its replacement.